 The old railway lines running along the waterfront are also active once again.
 Commercial freight moved by Mass Coastal Rail is brought in and carried away daily.
 The commercial rail infrastructure is currently being upgraded and expanded for higher speeds.
 These investments (made with both private and public funds) lay the foundation for tourism and commuter rail services to Fall River.

 High speed ferry service from Fall River to Newport and Block Island is another feature available at the Stateline Pier facility in Fall River.
 Industry is also using the deep water Taunton River for niche short sea shipping operations at the Stateline Pier facility.
-An additional opportunity during the summer months of 2015 will be visitations by passengers on cruise vessels serviced by American Cruise Lines as part of a scenic New England cities voyage.

 There are many other commercial enterprises along both the Fall River and Somerset sides of the Taunton River.
 Gladding-Hearn Shipbuilding, located along the Somerset side of the waterway, was established in 1955 as a builder of tugs and fishing vessels.
 Gladding-Hearn has expanded to become one of the shipping industry's leaders in the construction of fast ferries and pilot boats.